Goussainville, Val-d'Oise: 1973 air show crash

+The Hôtel de Ville was completed in 1995.

 Transport

 Goussainville is served by two stations on Paris RER line D: Goussainville and Les Noues.
-Paris's Charles de Gaulle Airport is located 9 km which is a 15 minutes drive from Goussainville.
+Paris's Charles de Gaulle Airport is located 9 km away, which is a 15 minutes drive from Goussainville.

 Education

 As of 2016, there are 1,718 pupils in 13 public pre-schools and 2,782 elementary school pupils in 13 public primary schools.
 There are a total of 19 campuses with a total of about 4,500 students.